Our Board of Governors

 David has been the Vicar of Tamerton Foliot since November 2005 and as such, under the Foundation Document of the School is the chair of the Foundation Governors at Mary Dean's.
 Prior to ordination (30 years ago) David studied Building Technology and Civil Engineering and worked as an engineering technician for nine years.
 He was a member of the school’s Building and Grounds Committee (prior to monthly full governing board meetings) and holds the governor brief for SIAMS (Statutory Inspections of Anglican and Methodist Schools) and R.E (Religious Education).

-Dr Michael Forster (Parent Governor)
+Dr Michael Forster Vice Chair (Co-opted Governor)